MethodsDev/mdl-site/src/comp-docs/gcp-vms.md

 ### Disk configuration

 GCP charges for disks based on the type and the size.
 The default is a `balanced persistent disk` which offers faster access but at increased cost.
 For large data disks, it is better to use a `standard persistent disk`.
-It's easy to make a disk bigger on the fly if you need more space, but it's a pain to migrate to a smaller disk.
+It's easy to make a disk bigger on the fly if you need more space (see [below](#expanding-the-size-of-a-disk)), but it's a pain to migrate to a smaller disk.
 So there are two options for setting up a VM

  * Use one big disk for the OS, your code, packages, and the data
  * Create a fast boot disk for the OS and code, and attach a separate data disk that's big